2023 Women's T20 World Cup

-The 2023 ICC Women's T20 World Cup was the eighth edition of ICC Women's T20 World Cup tournament.
+The 2023 Women's T20 World Cup was the eighth edition of Women's T20 World Cup tournament.
 It was held in South Africa between 10 February and 26 February 2023.
 The final took place at Cape Town.
 Australia won their sixth and third consecutive title after beating the hosts South Africa in the final by 19 runs.

 Teams and qualification

 In December 2020 the ICC confirmed the qualification process for the tournament.
 South Africa automatically qualified for the tournament as the hosts.
-They were joined by the seven highest ranked teams in the ICC Women's T20I Rankings, as of 30 November 2021, who competed at the 2020 ICC Women's T20 World Cup in Australia.
+They were joined by the seven highest ranked teams in the ICC Women's T20I Rankings, as of 30 November 2021, who competed at the 2020 Women's T20 World Cup in Australia.
 The remaining two teams were Ireland and Bangladesh, the finalists of the qualifying tournament.

 Squads

 Each team selected a squad of 15 players before the tournament, and was able to replace any injured players.
 Pakistan were the first to name their squad on 14 December 2022.